johann-solo/oliveandmango.github.io/site/content/blog/2018-03-31-magdalena-grand-beach-and-golf-resort.md

 </br>
 </br>

 If you want a bit of a beach experience there are plenty of serene and picturesque beaches to choose from in Tobago.
 The hotel also has a free shuttle service to one on the best beaches on the island, _Pigeon Point_ , with multiple pick up and drop of times during the day.
 A trip that only takes 15 mins or so to make.
 There are many beautiful beaches on the island but Pigeon Point offers bathroom facilities as well as secured lockers and plenty of food and drink options.
 If you want the all inclusive experience Pigeon point is the best for that.
 There is a 20TT dollar entrance fee and it’s extra to rent chairs and use the lockers as well.
-Just a head up if you are visiting for the first time.
+Just a heads up if you are visiting for the first time.
 </br>
 </br>
 ![Magdalena Grand Beach and Golf Resort](/images/uploads/2018_03_31_magdalena_grand_beach_and_golf_resort_14.jpg)